FUSE Studios Around the World

 Adoption of FUSE has spread beyond Chicago to include FUSE Studios in middle and high schools in 18+ states.
 We are working to expand the FUSE learning community and foster collaboration for students and teachers across diverse learning environments.

 FUSE is also being implemented outside the U.S. FUSE is partnering with the Education Department of the City Helsinki, Finland and Heureka Science Center to implement and research FUSE as part of their educational programming.
 FUSE is a way to realize Helsinki’s new curricular goals for phenomena-based education.
-In 2016, FUSE Studios opened in Siltamaki Comprehensive School and Arabia Primary in Helsinki.
-FUSE is also being implemented at Madatech: The National Museum of Science, Technology and Space in Haifa, Israel.
+FUSE Studios are currently in six schools, including Siltamaki Comprehensive School and Arabia Primary in Helsinki.

 Everybody’s got something different to bring to FUSE, so when you put that all together, it’s a natural cohesion.
 There is no, I’m smarter, I am of more value.
 It’s everybody working together for a specific outcome.